-Family travel in West Virginia: the 50 state series
+Family travel in West Virginia

 The state tourism office isn’t on Twitter or Facebook yet (so you West Virginia folks might want to give ‘em a nudge!)
 Since their new state slogan is “Open for Business” (a branding move, basically) they should consider reaching out to possible visitors, plus their own residents, with social networking tools.

 When I asked for input, here’s what came in (no one responded on Facebook….)

 From the Elk Horn Inn (here’s their personal blog) via @ElkHornInn on Twitter — ATVing in southern WV; trout fishing in Elkhorn Creek; Oct.
 Sky Fest (in honor of the October Sky book and movie – the author was from here) in Coalwood, Pipestem Tram, trainspotting, Gary Bowling’s for music…(note from Sheila – here’s a touching video about Gary’s by West Virginia-based writer/editor/singer Douglas Imbrogno – I love discoveries!)

 From Chris Bailey via @Chris_Bailey on Twitter — Near and dear to my heart..Stonewall Jackson Heritage Arts and Crafts Jubilee (Labor Day weekend) 2 miles from my boyhood house..must visit New River Gorge.

 From Monica Benoit Beatty via @MonicaBB on Twitter — Berkeley Springs WV fun place to swim for kids.
 Geo Washington’s bathtub‘s there.
 He was a small dude if he fit in it! (note from Sheila – when we chatted in person this past week, Monica also mentioned the Martinsburg Roundhouse Center, a B&O Railroad attraction.)

 Thanks so much for the contributions – the next state in the series is Washington.